Wiredcraft/test-fullstack/README.md

 ## Requirements

-- User [loopback](http://loopback.io/) to build the back-end(because we are using this for our back-end project and we hope you feel comfortable to work with it as well).
+- Use [loopback](http://loopback.io/) to build the back-end(because we are using this for our back-end project and we hope you feel comfortable to work with it as well).

-- Use any fron-end framework as you like.
+- Use any **front-end** framework as you like.

-- With clear documentation on how to run the code.
+- With clear **documentation** on how to run the code.

 - Provide proper unit test.